Trisfald/veridia-rpg/Rulebook.md

 Normally, characters can carry out their deeds without a specific ordering, just following common sense and relying on the game master's arbitrage.

-However, if the situation requires fine grained control of the characters' actions (for example in combat), each participant will take his turn starting from the one with the highest roll of *agility + reaction*; resolve ties with matches and, if not yet enough, with a simple dice roll.
+However, if the situation requires fine grained control of the characters' actions (for example in combat), each participant will roll a single d12 and then add his *agility* and *reaction* scores.
+Characters with higher results act first; resolve ties by prioritizing higher attribute scores and, if not yet enough, with another dice roll.

 ### Turns